About The Director

 Early in Mrs. Maddox dance career, she was blessed with summer scholarships to various summer dance intensives in Miami, Florida; New York City, New York, and Milwaukee, Wisconsin.
 Dance has given Mrs. Maddox the opportunity to travel and perform in Dakar, Senegal; Casablanca, Morocco; Madrid, Spain; and Las Vegas, Nevada.
 In addition to, Mrs. Maddox has work for the Marching 100 Summer Band Camp as the Dance Auxiliary Coordinator.

-With her husband, Commissioner Nick Maddox, Mrs. Maddox discovered that a gap existed in the programs that are being offered to Tallahassee's youth.
+Mrs. Maddox discovered that a gap existed in the programs that are being offered to Tallahassee's youth.
 To fill that gap, Mrs. Maddox wanted to combine her passion for dance and young people and create a performing arts program that will cultivate the creative expression of today's youth.
 As a high school graduate from Miami Northwestern High School's PAVAC Dance and its infamous Golden Girls, Mrs. Maddox wanted to bring that flavor to Tallahassee, thusly the Maddox Youth Dance Company was formed.

 As dance nurtures the mind, body and soul, MyDC will be an environment where students can safely and freely express their creativity, and increase their understanding of and appreciation for dance as a vital art form.